-Good sales talent is always in demand.
-If you have given the time and gone to the trouble of recruiting high performers, make sure that the first impression they have of your organisation reassures them that their decision to choose you as an employer was correct.
-Invest in their talents to ensure they continue to deliver the best possible sales results to both your existing clients and your prospective clients, and continually review the role in terms of your evolving business, go-to-market and sales strategies.
+Good talent is always in demand.
+If you have spent the time and gone to the trouble of recruiting high performers, make sure that the first impression they have of your organisation reassures them that their decision to choose you as an employer was correct.
+Invest in their talents to ensure they continue to deliver the best possible job performance and service levels to both external and internal clients and prospective clients.
+It is also important to regularly review the role in terms of your evolving business, go-to-market and sales strategies.